vanhoangkha/aws-eks-workshop-beginner/content/2-Prerequiste/2.3-structure/_index.md

 ### Terminal commands

-Most of the interaction you will do in this workshop will be done with terminal commands, which you can either manually type or copy/paste to the Cloud9 IDE terminal.
+Most of the interaction you will do in this workshop will be done with terminal commands, which you can either manually type or copy/paste to the VSCode IDE terminal.
 You will see this terminal commands displayed like this:

 ```bash test=false
 $ echo "This is an example command"